webpack-contrib/exports-loader/README.md

 > [!WARNING]
 >
-> Not possible to use `single` and `multiple` syntaxes together due to CommonJS format limitations.
+> Not possible to use both `single` and `multiple` syntaxes together due to CommonJS format limitations.

 > [!WARNING]
 >